pingcap/docs/system-tables/system-table-information-schema.md

 In the above execution plan, the `user = u1` condition is pushed down to other (`cop`) TiDB nodes, and the aggregate operator is also pushed down (the `StreamAgg` operator in the graph).

-Currently, because information of the system tables is not collected in the statistics, sometimes some aggregation operators cannot be pushed down, which results in slow execution.
-You can manually specify the SQL HINT for aggregation pushdown to push down the aggregation operators.
+Currently, because statistics of the system tables are not collected, sometimes some aggregation operators cannot be pushed down, which results in slow execution.
+In this case, you can manually specify the SQL HINT to push down the aggregation operators.
 For example:

 {{< copyable "sql" >}}